What is SCAMP?

 SCAMP is the "South Carolina Alliance for Minority Participation"

 Funding for SCAMP is received from the National Science Foundation funds for minority students (African American, Hispanic, and Native American) interested in pursuing a degree in science or math.

-- an opportunity to challenge themselves academically
+- provides an opportunity for students to challenge themselves academically

-- sharpening their academic skills
+- sharpens academic skills

 SCAMPers are required to attend a mathematics workshop for Calculus (MATH 120) as well.
 Students participating in the Science/Technology/Engineering/Mathematics track will be eligible to participate in other South Carolina Alliance for Minority Participation (SCAMP) programs.
 These programs are designed to maximize the students’ best chances for success in science, technology, engineering, and mathematics